Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 NERC Endau Rompin was the result of collaboration and support of the Johor government, Danish Corporation Environment and Development (DANCED) and Malaysian Nature Society (MNS).

 It is located at Kg.
 Peta within the National Park Headquarters.
-It has a dormitory enough for 80 people, library, seminary room and a laboratory.
+It has a dormitory enough for 80 people, library, seminar room and a laboratory.
 It is a place serves to increase anyone’s awareness of the importance of environmental health.

 6. Orang Asli Village